gaurav2311102/SchoolDB-Project/README.md

   - JPDB Commons JS SDK

+## 🚀 Release History
+  v1.0 - Initial Release

+  - Basic student form UI

+  - Save, update, and fetch student data via JPDB

+  - Form validation and localStorage integration

+  - This is the first version of the project using JsonPowerDB on GitHub.
+Further improvements may include better UI, input date validation, or switching to newer frontend frameworks.

 ⚠️ Notes

   - Data is stored remotely on JPDB, not in localStorage (except for recno)

   - The Roll No field acts as the primary key